maialenz/WetPaws/README.md

 ### Features left to implement

 - Gallery slideshow : due to the lack of knowledge on JavaScript and jQuery and the short time frame for the project to be done, I decided to leave the Gallery slideshow feature out for the time being.
-The gallery slideshow would be incorporated once I had a wider customer directory and longer period to implement this feature.
+The gallery slideshow would be incorporated once I'd have a wider customer directory and longer period to implement this feature.
   - In the first release the small gallery will consist of 4 responsive pictures, but they won't be clickable.

 - Booking calendar: I decided to leave the calendar for booking preference out because I do not have the skills required to implement this feature.
-T
+This would have already booked dates marked on red and free dates marked on green.

 - Live chat: in a future I would like to add a section to be able to chat directly with the sitter/owner to ask questions instead of filling a form every time.
 I leave this feature out due to lack of current skills.

-- Original pictures: due to the low quality but very heavy pictures taken by me, I had to change most pictures to ones taken from unsplash to improve performance of the site.
+- Original pictures: due to the low quality but very big dimention pictures taken by me, I had to change 95% of the pictures to ones taken from unsplash to improve performance of the site.
 In a future, all pictures on the gallery would be originals and taken of dogs under our care and services.

 ---